 A continuation of practices and techniques used in basic computer-aided drafting including the development and use of prototype drawings, construction of pictorial drawings, extracting data, and basics of 3D.
 Produce 2D and 3D drawings, pictorial drawings; use external referencing of multiple drawings to construct a composite drawing; and import and extract data utilizing attributes.
 Prerequisite: DFTG 1309.
-Software: Current relase of Autocad.
+Software: AutoCAD.